cathyloke/Lumiere/README.md

 If everything is set up _correctly_, you should see your the app running in your _Android Emulator_ shortly provided you have set up your emulator/simulator correctly.

-This is one way to run your app — you can also run it directly from within Android Studio and Xcode respectively.
+This is one way to run your app — you can also run it directly from within Android Studio.

 <h2 align="center">📱 Mobile Application Design</h2>
 <div style="display:flex;">